LogiqueCode/help/index.md

 ## Inline code

 This web site is using `markedjs/marked`. -->
-# LogiqueCode Zoom Crdentials Help Page
+# LogiqueCode Zoom Credentials Help Page

 ---